logo for best-norman-rockwell-art.com

 Norman Rockwell Biography

-In 1903, Mr. and Mrs. Rockwell, along wth young Norman and his older brother Jarvis, move from the city to Mamaroneck, New York.
+In 1903, Mr. and Mrs. Rockwell, along wth young Norman and his older brother Jarvis, moved from the city to Mamaroneck, New York.
 Even at a young age, Rockwell showed aptitude and interest in art and illustration.
-One of his earliest recollections was drawing Charles Dickens characters while his father read Dickens to him.
+One of his earliest recollections was drawing Charles Dickens characters while his father read Dickens stories to him.

 In 1909, at the age of 15, Norman Rockwell left Mamaroneck High School to attend the National Academy of Design in New York City.
 Shortly thereafter, he entered the Art Students League, attending classes taught by George Bridgeman and Thomas Fogarty.
-He was such a hard worker, even at age 15, that his fellow students referred to him as "the Deacon."

 In 1912, Rockwell's first published works appeared in C.H.
-Claudy's Tell-Me-Why Stories About Mother Nature and and, later, Gabrielle Jackson's Maid of Middies' Haven.
+Claudy's Tell-Me-Why Stories About Mother Nature and, later, Gabrielle Jackson's Maid of Middies' Haven.

 In 1913, Norman Rockwell received his first major position: art editor of Boys' Life magazine.
 Boys' Life published several of his earliest illustrations on its cover in 1913.
 As art editor, he also published many of his own works on the inside pages of Boys' Life to illustrate articles.
 His work also appeared in other children's publications, such as St. Nicholas.